 Data sources can also be chosen on-the-fly.
-To do so, press the button a or also be chosen of the profiles drop-down list.
+To do so, press the button of the profiles drop-down list.

 9.3 Defining Search Criteria

 Search criteria are parameters that specify which log data the search or monitoring action should retrieve and present in the result table.
 Search criteria help you reduce the amount of data, in order to obtain results of immediate interest.
 Retrospective uses date/time and text search criteria that may have some additional options (e.g. case-sensitivity).